 Read Part 2.

 Legislate is a contracting platform where landlords and letting agents can create easy-to-understand and legally valid agreements on your own terms.
 You can read how to create your first Legislate agreements in our tutorial and watch a short demo.
-If you would like to try Legislate, please book an introductory call.
+If you would like to try Legislate, please sign up or book an introductory call.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.